duongoku/youtube-to-mp3-INT3105/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details

+## Side note

+Malformed youtube url will crash the server (I only did a light sanitization on the url).
+I'm too occupied at the moment to fix this issue.
+If you want to fix it, feel free to make a pull request.